 Use this link to unlink the layout of a graph with a crosstab.
-For example, if you select this link, subsequent layout changes made to a crosstab will not be displayed in the graph.
+For example, if you select this link, subsequent layout changes made to a crosstab are not displayed in the graph.

 Note: This link is only displayed for worksheets that are created using OLAP connections.